chesahkalu/azure_administrator/virtual_network.md

 * You can't remove the default security rules.
 You can override a default security rule by creating another security rule that has a higher Priority setting for your network security group.
 By default, Azure allows virtual machines in the same subnet to send traffic to each other (referred to as intra-subnet traffic).
 You can prohibit intra-subnet traffic by defining a rule in the network security group to deny all inbound and outbound traffic.
 This rule prevents all virtual machines in your subnet from communicating with each other.

-* For inbound traffic, Azure first checks the NSG rules associated with the subnet to ensure that the traffic is allowed to enter the subnet, After the traffic passes the subnet rules, Azure then checks the NSG rules associated with the network interface(NIC)`(point of connection, like an Network card with with an associated IP adress)` of the target VM or resource.
+* For inbound traffic, Azure first checks the NSG rules associated with the subnet to ensure that the traffic is allowed to enter the subnet, After the traffic passes the subnet rules, Azure then checks the NSG rules associated with the network interface(NIC)`(point of connection, like an Network card with an associated IP adress)` of the target VM or resource.
 This second check ensures that the traffic is specifically allowed to reach the intended resource.
 The reverse process occurs for outbound traffic.
 This process ensures layered security for your resources.

 ### Scenario:
 - Create and configure network security groups.
-- Associate network security groups to virtual machines.
+- `Associate` network security groups to virtual machines.
 - Deny and allow access to the virtual machines by using network security groups.

 ### Solution: